 I was only three years old when Terminator 2: Judgment Day had rolled out.
 But it wasn’t until 8 years later that I saw the movie for the first time.
 I know that was some gap.
 But if you had been in my country and time where Hollywood was frowned upon by parents, I might as well gain some sympathy votes and stand for election.

-So there I was watching T2 on Star Movies, alongside my Dad for the first time, who by the way was already mesmerized by the concept of having a robot around for bodyguard, and I realized that the Terminator Boy was really good.
+So there I was watching T2 on Star Movies, alongside my Dad for the first time, who by the way was already mesmerised by the concept of having a robot around as a bodyguard, and I realised that the Terminator Boy was really good.
 Hell!
 I wanted to be like him.
 I loved how he looked, and that attitude he wore, I found it to be sheer badass!
-Soon enough I started copying him, his hairstyle in particular, but for a kid with frizzy hair and a Dad who never allowed me to grow hair long enough to even cover my eyes, I came nowhere near.
+Soon enough, I started copying him, his hairstyle in particular, but for a kid with frizzy hair and a Dad who never allowed me to grow hair long enough to even cover my eyes, I came nowhere near.
 I had somehow convinced myself that I looked like him when I combed in a certain way.
-Then I would flick my head as if I pushing all those locks behind.
+Then I would flick my head as if I were pushing all those locks behind.

 Post an Early Fame